ivlahek/store-service/readme.md

 ## Running the service manually (Postgres Database necessary)
 If you don't have maven and docker installed locally on your computer you can download the application from:
 `https://github.com/ivlahek/store-service/packages/158317`
 You will need a postgres database listening on a port 15432.
-One can be ran in docker `docker run -d -p 15432:5432 postgres:9.6.9-alpine`
+One can be run in docker `docker run -d -p 15432:5432 postgres:9.6.9-alpine`

 The application by default:
 - is listening on a port 8080